Mandatory evacuations ordered after fast-moving fire erupts in Simi Valley

-Mandatory evacuations ordered after fire erupts in Simi Valley near Ronald Reagan Library
+Easy Fire: Mandatory evacuations ordered after fire rips through Simi Valley near Ronald Reagan Library

 SIMI VALLEY, Calif. - Mandatory evacuations were in place after a rapidly-growing fire ignited in Simi Valley near the Ronald Reagan Presidential Library on Wednesday morning.
-The fire was threatening 6,500 homes.
+The fire was threatening 6,500 homes, fire officials said.

+Gov. Gavin Newsom announced the state secured a Fire Management Assistance Grant from FEMA to "ensure the availability of resources" to fight the ferocious blaze.

+“The continued real-time assistance provided as California grapples with fires across the state has been critical to our efforts to keep communities safe and reduce damages.
+We are thankful to our federal, state and local partners for their extraordinary, collaborative response in this challenging time.”

 The fire, which is being called The Easy Fire, was reported in the 200 block of W. Los Angeles Avenue located near the 118 Freeway and Madera Road around 6 a.m.
 It was initially reported at an estimated 15 acres.
 The fire was at 1,300 acres and was 0 percent contained by 10 a.m.
 The fire was spreading west toward the 23 Freeway, the Ventura County Fire Department said.